 - Some people don’t like the fragrance

 #5 Genesis 950 Professional Concentrated Pet Stain and Odor Remover Review

+This full-strength professional product is a combination cleaner, degreaser, and deodorizer.
 It works on kitchen and bathroom counters, marble, stone, granite, tile, laminate, and hardwood floors.
-It’s safe for most carpet and is compatible with carpet cleaning machines.
+It’s also safe for most carpet and is compatible with carpet cleaning machines.

-It’s a concentrated product, so you’ll need to mix it with water before use.
+You should also know that this is a concentrated product, so you’ll need to mix it with water before use.
 Depending on the intensity of your stain, you may need to use anything from a 7:1 to 1:1 water to Genesis 950 ratio.

 - Effective on almost any surface